 Overview

-Woodworkers own ALL types of saws but very few own a handy Japanese pull saw.
-These saws are useful for making dovetails, flush cutting dowels and dozens of other tasks.
+Woodworkers own ALL saws, but few own a handy Japanese pull saw.
+These saws help make dovetails, flush-cutting dowels, and dozens of other tasks.

 #4.
 Starter Pocket Hole Wood Joining Kit